themaximalist/llm.js/README.md

 // Ollama
 await LLM("the color of the sky is", { model: "llama2:7b" });

-// Together
-await LLM("the color of the sky is", { service: "together", model: "meta-llama/Llama-3-70b-chat-hf" });

 // DeepSeek
 await LLM("the color of the sky is", { service: "deepseek", model: "deepseek-chat" });